 The Top 5 technology issues in small business NOW

-Knowing the top 5 technology issues in small businesses can help you protect and grow your business.
+Knowing what the top 5 technology issues facing small business are, can help you protect and grow your business.

 It’s nearly impossible to find any business that doesn’t rely on technology of some sort.
 As a result, virtually no-one is immune from technology challenges.
 Fortunately, being prepared and taking some simple steps can make a big difference to your success.